 The majority of your business week will be spent attending meetings and working on presentations, but one glorious day a week you will be allowed to abandon the formal rules of the formal dress code and spend one the afternoon in the midst of the casual Friday.
 However, with a new dress code comes a new set of rules that must be taken into consideration as you design your custom wardrobe.
 What fabrics are appropriate for casual Friday?
 What cuts are appropriate for casual Friday?
 What colors and patterns are appropriate?
 What accessories should be worn on Fridays?
 All of these factors must be taken into consideration as you begin to work with your custom tailor to create your casual Friday wardrobe.
-These factors will help establish the style guidelines that you must adhere to during the style process.
-Once you understand the guidelines to casual Friday, you are prepared to make the most appropriate wardrobe decisions as you design your custom wardrobe.
+These factors will help establish the style guidelines that you must adhere to during the style process of your custom casual clothing.
+Once you understand the guidelines to casual Friday, you are prepared to make the most appropriate wardrobe decisions as you design your custom wardrobe even if it is just a custom made suit.

 Prior to beginning your relationship with your custom tailor, take the time to learn some of the terminology that will be involved in the design process.
 In order to create an end result that you will be proud of, you must be able to communicate effectively with your tailor.